If you are in a bar in South Korea and everybody raises their glass, do you know what to say? “Cheers” in Korean, of course!

 2. 원샷! (wonsyat)

-This word, derived from the English words ‘one shot’, means that you have to drink your whole drink in one go.
-Be careful when using this word as it has been known to cause headaches the next day!
+This word is derived from the English word “one-shot.”
+The term”one shot” literally means that you have to drink your whole drink in one go.
+Be careful when using this word, as it has been known to cause headaches the next day!

 Be Careful When Using Romanization

-Now that you know how to say ‘cheers’ in Korean, you can fully enjoy Korea’s many bars and restaurants.
-Just remember, soju can be strong so don’t celebrate too much!
+Now that you know how to say “cheers” in Korean, you can fully enjoy Korea’s many bars and restaurants.
+Remember, soju can be strong, so don’t celebrate too much!